Hindu Undivided Family

 Step 3: Open HUF bank account

-No. Section 6 of Income tax Act 1961, says that HUF can be non-resident also.
+No, according to Section 6 of the Income Tax Act 1961, an HUF can also be a non-resident.

-The female members who are born in the family can become Karta of the HUF.
-The other family members who came into the family by virtue of marriage cannot assume the role of Karta.
+Female members born into the family can become the Karta of an HUF.
+However, other family members who join through marriage cannot take on the role of Karta.

 Yes.
-A married daughter can become a part of the HUF.
+Married daughters are eligible to be a part of the HUF.